After completing this chapter, you will be able to:

 ability to resist pulling or stretching force

 The water content of bone makes up approximately 25–30% of total bone weight.
 The water present in bone tissue is an important contributor to bone strength.
-For this reason, scientists and engineers ...
+For this reason, ...